gnosisguild/eip712-signer/README.md

 An adapter contract to plug in front of the Safe SignMessageLib, producing EIP-712 signatures for Snapshot votes

+## Todo

+The integrity checks implemented in the Roles Modifier contract require all branches of logical expressions to have identical type trees.
+Due to this limitation any role can only scope EIP-712 messages of a single structure.

+A potential workaround for this could be adding a `fallback()` function to the `Eip712Signer` contract so we can use a dedicated selector for signing each message type.

 ## Audits

 ⚠️ This project is unaudited.